Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 wordtracker

-It’s All About High Quality, Baby
+It’s All About High Quality

-If you think about it, you apply E-E-A-T principles every time you land on a new site, even if subconsciously.
+If you think about it, you apply E-E-A-T principles every time you land on a new site, even subconsciously.
 Then, you determine if the information is credible and are willing to trust that site with your hard-earned dollars.

 Quality and Satisfaction are Key